CPA spent almost $1M in losing battle with NCC

 Clearing and road construction by Bon Crepe without permission

-(CNS): A partial release in response to a freedom of information request relating to the government’s battle, in particular through the central planning authority, with its own conservation law and the conservation council has cost the public purse close to CI$1million.
-The request for information didn’t result in a full response but after six months the CNS reader got the costs so far of the failed legal battle by the CPA.
+(CNS): A partial release in response to a freedom of information request relating to the Cayman Islands Government’s battle, through the Central Planning Authority, with its own conservation law and the National Conservation Council revealed that it has cost the public purse close to CI$1 million.
+The request for information didn’t result in a full response, but after six months, the CNS reader who made the FOI obtained the costs so far of the CPA’s failed legal battle.

-The request also revealed government has paid Blackstone Chambers in London some £8400 to redraft the conservation law.
-The request for emails and correspondence relating to these two issue has however been refused.
-Government stated that they were all either legally privileged or contained advice prepared for Cabinet or a Minister.
+The CIG stated that they were all either legally privileged or contained advice prepared for the Cabinet or a minister.
 The government also claims there are no meeting minutes or notes in existence relating to the re-drafting of the conservation law.

-The biggest single beneficiary of the near one million dollars spent fighting the NCC’s lawful directives was the local firm Jackson Law, owned by Sammy Jackson, a political candidate in Red Bay at the last election who lost to the former premier Alden McLaughlin.
-Jackson was paid CI$504,655 with Blackstone receiving around $348,000 for their work as the lead litigators.
+The biggest single beneficiary of the nearly one million dollars spent fighting the NCC’s lawful directives was local firm Jackson Law, owned by Sammy Jackson, a political candidate in Red Bay at the last election who lost to former premier Alden McLaughlin.
+Jackson was paid CI$504,655 and Blackstone received around $348,000 for their work as the lead litigators.

 Share your vote!